 - What questions did the author leave you with?

 Writing at university requires more than regurgitation of facts and figures.
-Your written assignments need to present logical well thought out arguments, backed up by evidence, as well as your own thoughts and opinions.
+Your written assignments need to present logical well-thought-out arguments, backed up by evidence, as well as your own thoughts and opinions.

-- Ensure you essay or assignment has an argument or a series of arguments running through it.
+- Ensure your essay or assignment has an argument or a series of arguments running through it.
 This mainly applies to essay type assignments but can be relevant for other types of assignments too.

 - Remember that you are trying to convince your reader or the person marking your assignment so you must make a good case.